doc-kits/react/src/OptionList/README.md

 # Option List

-Useful to render options, parameters, or arguments in a stylish table-like structure.
+Useful to render options, parameters, or arguments in a stylish list structure.

+## Features

+- Automatically builds the sentence format for the option based on the props passed into the component.
+- Accepts pattern to allow HTML such as links to be built into the description sentence.

 ## Usage